openebs/openebs/contribute/design/1.x/replica_scaleup/dataplane/20190910-replica-scaleup.md

 For the case of adding new replica or a replacment replica,
 - Identify the case when replica turned from quorum ‘off’ to quorum ‘on’ state.
 Let this replica referred as R.
-- Make sure there are no pending IOs on R (Why?)
+- Make sure there are no pending IOs on R [Why?
+If CR got updated, and there are pending IOs on R, CF of those IOs MAY NOT be met with new RF]
 - All IOs need to be verified to be successful on R until updating to CStorVolume CR is successful.
-(Why?)
+[Why?
+This is similar to above reason.
+CF of those IOs may not met with new RF.
+If it is made sure that CF of those IOs is met wrt new RF, this and above checks would become optional]
 - Inform cstor-volume-mgmt with new replicas and replication factor details
 - If udpating CR succeeds, update in-memory data structures of istgt
 - If updating CR fails, retry after some time